ECS Containers, Task Definitions and Services

 Navigate to Cloud Services -> ECS.

-In the Task Definitions tab, select the correct Task Definition Family Name.
-This is the Task Definition Name prepended by a unique identifier, which includes your Tenant name and part of your Infrastructure name.
+Select the Task Definition from the TASK DEFINITION FAMILY NAME list.
+Note that this is the Task Definition Name prepended by a unique identifier, which includes your Tenant name and part of your Infrastructure name.

 Select the Service Details tab, and click Configure ECS Service.
 The Add ECS Service page displays.